github112017/kubernetes-microservices/README.md

 ![Component diagram](/docs/Deployment_diagram.png)

 ### Deploy
-This will build docker images, deploy applications and services when prompted.
+This will build docker images, and deploy applications and services when prompted.
 ```
 $ ./deploy.sh
 ```